cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Prime-Order Group {#dep-pog}

 FROST depends on an abelian group of prime order `p`.
-We represent this group as the data object `G` that additionally defines helper functions described below.
+We represent this group as the object `G` that additionally defines helper functions described below.
 The group operation for `G` is addition `+` with identity element `I`.
 For any elements `A` and `B` of the group `G`, `A + B = B + A` is also a member of `G`.
 Also, for any `A` in `G`, there exists an element `-A` such that `A + (-A) = (-A) + A = I`.
 Scalar multiplication is equivalent to the repeated